LIT-Former: Linking In-plane and Through-plane Transformers for Simultaneous CT Image Denoising and Deblurring: Introduction

 In this paper, we study 3D low-dose CT imaging, which performs in-plane denoising and through-plane deblurring simultaneously to obtain high-quality 3D CT volume.
-The simultaneous in-plane denoising and through-plane deblurring task can not only reduce the noise of CT slices but also increase the longitudinal resolution of a CT volume by reducing the scanning intervals.
-In other words, the studied task aims to improve CT imaging quality from a low-dose and low-resolution CT volume, effectively reducing the scanning time and lowering the risk of excessive patient radiation exposure.
+The simultaneous in-plane denoising and through-plane deblurring task can not only reduce the noise of CT slices but also increase the longitudinal resolution of a CT volume by reducing the scanning slice thickness/intervals.
+In other words, the studied task aims to improve CT imaging quality from a low-dose and thick-slice/low-resolution CT volume, effectively reducing the scanning time and lowering the risk of excessive patient radiation exposure.

-For this task, we propose to \textbf{L}ink \textbf{I}n-plane and \textbf{T}hrough-plane trans\textbf{former}s~(\modelname), which is inspired by (2+1)D convolutions in video recognition.
-Over the past few years, many advanced methods have been applied to the field of video recognition~\cite{feichtenhofer2016convolutional,wang2016temporal,carreira2017quo,tran2018closer,qiu2017learning,bertasius2021space,arnab2021vivit}, among which a representative work is to simulate 3D convolutions by 2D and 1D convolutions~\cite{tran2018closer,qiu2017learning,liu2021tam,huang2021tada}.
+For this task, we propose to \textbf{L}ink \textbf{I}n-plane and \textbf{T}hrough-plane trans\textbf{former}s~(\modelname), which is inspired by (2+1)D convolutions in video recognition~\cite{tran2018closer,liu2021tam,huang2021tada}.
 However, the convolution operator shows a limitation in capturing long-range dependencies due to the limited receptive ﬁeld~\cite{zamir2022restormer}.
-A more powerful alternative is transformer-based networks with the self-attention mechanism~\cite{vaswani2017attention,devlin2018bert,radford2018improving,brown2020language,arnab2021vivit,wang2021pyramid,xie2021segformer,chen2021transunet,carion2020end,liu2021swin,zhu2020deformable,liang2021swinir,yang2020learning,chen2021pre,wang2022uformer,zamir2022restormer}, which allows each position from input to interact with the others in a sequence or an image.
-It can efficiently extract global information and be ﬂexibly adapted to the input content.
-Nevertheless, the computational complexity grows significantly with the input dimension due to the key-query dot product operation in the self-attention mechanism.
-In addition, recent works~\cite{li2021localvit, wu2021cvt} indicate that the standard transformer has a limitation in capturing local interactions.
-For image restoration tasks, local context information is rather important~\cite{wu2021cvt}.
+A more powerful alternative is transformer-based networks with the self-attention mechanism~\cite{vaswani2017attention,liu2021swin,wang2022uformer,zamir2022restormer,li2021localvit, wu2021cvt}, which can efficiently extract global information and be ﬂexibly adapted to the input content.
+Nevertheless, the computational complexity grows significantly with the input dimension due to the key-query dot product operation~\cite{li2020sacnn} and the standard transformer has a limitation in capturing local interactions~\cite{li2021localvit} which is important to image restoration~\cite{wu2021cvt}.
 Recently, a few efforts have been made to combine the transformers and convolutions to gain both global and local information~\cite{wang2022uformer,zamir2022restormer,li2021localvit, wu2021cvt}, but they are almost limited within the 2D image tasks.